CPAN-Security/security.metacpan.org/docs/cna-faq.md

 *[Upriver]: Upriver - a module on CPAN that has dependencies published on CPAN.
 The more dependencies, the further upriver it is considered.
 *[CNA]: CNA - CVE Numbering Authority.
-*[CVE]: CVE - Common Vulnerability Enumeration is a numeric identifier for publicly disclosed vulnerabilities.
+*[CVE]: CVE - Common Vulnerabilities and Exposures is a numeric identifier for publicly disclosed vulnerabilities.